 No. The Wai Kai Hale Club is an association-based amenity that is available to homeowners in Kipuka, Kauapapa, Lei Pauku and future Hoakalei neighborhoods.
 As such, residents of those neighborhoods will have the right to use the facilities.

 There is an existing natural shoreline trail that runs along the ocean that is partially our property and partially on state property, connecting Hoakalei to Oneula Beach Park to the east and White Plains Beach to the west.
 We will continue to respect and honor the public access that occurs on the existing shoreline trail.
 In the future, there are plans for us to remove a Navy Fence blocking pedestrian access to White Plains Beach from Wai Kai once a replacement vehicular barrier can be installed to prevent illegal driving on the shoreline.

 The lagoon is more than 20-feet deep and was never intended to be treated as if it were a regular swimming pool.
-Currently, the state Department of Health has mandated signs be posted around the lagoon stating that swimming is discouraged.
+As such, swimming is discouraged.
 However, recreational water activities, such as paddle boarding and kayaking, are allowed.

 We can’t speak to the City’s plans.
 For more information, please call 768-3003 or email email@example.com.
 The Hoakalei Resort master plan does not currently include any new play structures or playground, but future resort and commercial projects may incorporate one of these elements.